The Mormon Cult

 **Names changed to protect the innocent**

 This isn’t so much about the Mormons or their religion as to a connection I had to a murder that took place in Kirtland, Ohio in April, 1989.
-At the time I was working in the storeroom at the factory where my duties consisted of handing out parts and daily supplies to the workers and maintenance men in the plant.
+At the time I was working in the factory where I helped the maintenance men in the plant.
 My boss was one **James Derolt, a very nice guy who had just got hired in the last year as the 2nd shift maintenance supervisor.
 He was always very pleasant and tried hard to do his job efficiently

 In April of 1989, James started to seem disassociated with the job, acted rather tense and curt with the employees and also me, I thought it was strange for him to be acting so out of character.
 One of the longtime electricians who worked there on 2nd shift was friendly with James and hung out with him during the evening and at break times.
 I asked the electrician what the problem was with James and he told me it was family problems.